Itvisors/mendix-NativeFontAwesomeButton/README.md

 - Fork to use a pro license.

 ## Usage
 Place this widget on the page where you want to show a Font Awesome icon.
-The widget renders as a button, it reacts to the same classes available to default buttons.
+The widget renders as a button, it can be styled similar to default buttons.

 ## App reload
 During development you may get error messages about icons that could not be found.
 This happens when the app reloads while on a detail page.
 The library is not initialized in that case.
 Just reload the app so it starts at the home page.